 The interactive map on the frontpage of the TIG website connects users to the statewide website network.
 Examples of leading statewide websites supported through the TIG program include:

 LawHelp Interactive (LHI) uses technology to improve the legal form and document preparation process for low-income people and the attorneys who assist them.
 Using web-based interviews, LHI presents users with a series of questions about a particular legal issue.
 By collecting the information in a logical and organized way, the answers enable users to create high-quality court forms and other legal documents on their own.
-Used in over 40 states and U.S. territories, this technology has helped legal aid advocates, pro bono lawyers, and self-represented litigants create over 1.7 million legal documents to date that address a broad range of legal issues.
+Used in over 40 states and U.S. territories, this technology has helped legal aid advocates, pro bono lawyers, and self-represented litigants create over 2.3 million legal documents since 2005 that address a broad range of legal issues.
 Interviews are available in multiple languages and can include video and sound to support a broader range of individuals with legal needs.
+Top states in assemblies are New York, California, Michigan, Illinois, and Texas.

 The TIG program has helped LSC grantees use information technology to more effectively manage pro bono initiatives.
-Overall, TIG has devoted more than $1.2 million to projects that use technology to support and manage pro bono initiatives.
+Overall, TIG has devoted more than $1.2 million to projects that use technology to support and manage pro bono efforts.
 Grants are currently underway to develop websites and other automated tools that make volunteering for a pro bono case and providing services to clients easier and more convenient for legal professionals.
 Recent pro bono focused TIGs include:

 TIG has funded an increasing number of initiatives to provide online intake solutions for prospective clients.
 Online intake allows these individuals to apply for assistance at any time through the web.
 Online intake systems are also integrated into programs’ case management systems, which saves time and reduces mistakes by allowing intake staff to simply verify user information instead of inputting it manually into a client database.